olysxue/super_elnino_regime_shift/regime_shift_detection/README.md

 ---

 ### **Step 2: Apply Pre-Filtering (Optional)**
-- Smooth or band-pass filter the data to remove high-frequency noise.
+- Smooth or band-pass filter the data to remove high-frequency variability (e.g., 2–8 day or interseasonal noise).
+- Filtering is optional but recommended when focusing on decadal-scale CRSs.
 ---

 ### **Step 3: Define a Moving Window**
 - Specify a window length `L` (usually 10 years for climate applications).
 - The algorithm compares the mean of the **current regime** with that of a **candidate new regime** `L` points ahead.
+-
 ---

 ### **Step 4: Perform Sequential t-Tests**